What is the church?

 If there was no understanding of the church in the Old Testament, why does Paul say in Ephesians that the church has been built on the foundation of the apostles and prophets?
 The prophets were in the Old Testament, were they not?

 Prophets: conspicuously mentioned in 1 Corinthians 12:28 as holding the second rank in the Church.
 And this is indisputably the meaning of the same word in Ephesians 3:5, 4:11.
 As in the Old Testament, they were men who spoke under special inspiration: see note under 1 Corinthians 14:40.
-Had the reference here been to the OT prophets, the order would have been inverted, prophets and apostles. source
+Had the reference here been to the OT prophets, the order would have been inverted, prophets and apostles.

 Are there any other Scriptures which speak to this issue?

-Yes, there are two places in Scripture where the nation of Israel is called the church.
+Yes, there are two places in Scripture where the nation of Israel is called church.
 Stephen, in his defense before the Sanhedrin, calls Israel the church

 Then the author of Hebrews quotes Psalm 22:22:

+Here, the author of Hebrews calls the worshipping community of Psalm 22 a church.
 These verses make it clear that the people of God in the Old Testament were understood to be, in some sense, the church.

 What other Scriptures speak to this issue?